 Change comes in many forms.
 Seasonal changes, career changes, and much more.
-But when it comes to change in the workplace, employees and managers must have a strategic plan in place for managing change.
+But when it comes to change in the workplace, employees and managers must have a strategic plan in place.

 Change management at the very basic level refers to the managing of human emotions and employee concerns when major changes are made within an organization.
 When changes arise in the workplace, often times, so do potential risks and new compliance requirements.
 How does your workplace currently handle major changes?
 Start by properly understanding and managing organizational change management.